NEW

 Adjusting Existing Indices

-PUT /my-index/_settings
+PUT /old-index/_settings

 {